matrix-org/synapse/docs/admin_api/rooms.md

 }
 ```

-The presence of the `next_token` parameter tells us that there are more rooms that stated in
+The presence of the `next_token` parameter tells us that there are more rooms
-this request, and we need to make another request to get them.
-To get the next batch of room
+than returned in this request, and we need to make another request to get them.
-results, we repeat our request, setting the `from` parameter to the value of `next_token`.
+To get the next batch of room results, we repeat our request, setting the `from`
+parameter to the value of `next_token`.

 ```
 GET /_synapse/admin/rooms?order_by=size&from=100